Giant pumpkin: World record giant pumpkins by year

 "Muggle": current world record size pumpkin weighing 2819.3 lb, grown by Ian and Stuart Paton from Lymington, England.
 Photographed in October 2025 while on public display at Sunnyfields Farm in Totton as part of its annual "Pumpkin Time" event.

 Since the 1970s, the largest-pumpkin record has regularly been beaten.
 Given this regularity and the overall rate of increase, there appear to still be substantial genetic and cultural improvements to be made in giant pumpkin growing.
 Structurally, calculations by David Hu of Georgia Tech estimate that a perfect pumpkin could grow up to 20000 lb without breaking.
 Other factors, such as overly rapid hydration, can still cause fruit to crack.
 This occurs when the volume of delivered fluids outpaces the growth rate and flexibility of the skin, much like a bursting balloon.
 The true upper limit regardless of structural stability and cracks is likely determined by other factors.
 For example, the number of sieve tube elements in the sugar-conducting phloem in a stem limits the amount of resources available to grow the fruit.
 There are also limitations imposed by the climate, diseases, pests, and growing season duration.
 Every year, about 10,000 growers attempt to grow champion pumpkins, and several thousand make it to official weigh-offs.
+Though mostly a hobby activity, pumpkin growing may be lucrative at the top end; the 2026 world championship of pumpkin growing was offering $30,000 to the next world record breaking pumpkin.